The Best Ways to Burn Fat

 For the best results, reduce your intake of refined carbs from pastries, processed foods, pastas, white breads and breakfast cereals.
 Replace them with whole grains such as whole wheat, quinoa, buckwheat, barley and oats.

-Other studies have found that aerobic exercise can increase muscle mass and decrease belly fat, waist circumference and body fat.
+Other studies found that aerobic exercise can increase muscle mass and decrease belly fat, waist circumference and body fat.

 Most research recommends between 150–300 minutes of moderate to vigorous exercise weekly, or roughly 20–40 minutes of cardio each day.